 Our goal for this project was fundamentally different from a theoretical benchmarking exercise.
 You see, we have had several customers approach us with plans to scale their own Nuxeo content repositories – in the cloud – from 1B to 10B objects and beyond.
 What they were looking for, from us, was guidance and best practices on how to optimally get there and how to effectively operate the Nuxeo Platform at extreme scale.
 This is a reflection of the changing nature of content and its growing importance and variety in today’s modern enterprises.
 With legacy Enterprise Content Management (ECM) solutions, we have seen customers slowly accumate documents, scanned images and other traditional content over long periods of time – ten, fifteen, or even twenty years.
 And eventually, with a lot of hard work and hand-holding, they have been able to get these systems to scale up to 8B or 9B objects.
 We have one customer who is well on its way to 15B in the next three years.

 So, in order to provide real-world guidance and best practices for our customers, this could not be a theoretical exercise in a lab, and it wasn’t enough to simply simulate loading documents in a NoSQL database.
-First, we provisioned an actual instance of our Nuxeo Cloud service, complete with Amazon S3 object stores, MongoDB Atlas database (NoSQL, of course), and Elasticsearch indices.
+First, we provisioned an actual instance of Nuxeo Cloud, our Cloud Content Management system], complete with Amazon S3 object stores, MongoDB Atlas database (NoSQL, of course), and Elasticsearch indices.
 Second, we began creating real content – a lot of content – along with corresponding metadata.
 In all, we created 11.3B binaries with metadata, an effort that, in and of itself, took several days.
 This content was based on real-world input from our customers and was reflective of the kind of extreme high-volume use cases that we are seeing, particularly with our financial services customers.
 It included customer IDs (images), statements, account documents, and even customer correspondence.

 Fun Fact: if you create 1,000 new documents per second, every hour of every day, it will take you about 100 days to generate 10B objects of content.